Wikia/guidelines/Python/ScenarioGuide.md

 ## Database / ORM

 If you want an [ORM] for a relational database, we've decided to use [SQLAlchemy].
+If you just want a plain MySQL library, use [PyMySQL] instead of the Oracle/MySQL connector because of the following reasons: [WhyNotConnector]

 ## Command-Line Tools